Anvesh464/Web_APP_Test/Pilot Testing/Test_Cases.md

 ```html
 %3cscript%3ealert%281%29%3c%2fscript%3e
 ```

----

-# Vulnerability, Impact, and Solution
+# Enumeration

 ## 1. Information Gathering

-- Learn the terminology and gather information about the server, frameworks, and default credentials.
+- has to know the terminology and gather information about the version, Server, Frameworks, and Default credentials.
 - Identify previous vulnerabilities related to the application.

 ### Injection Points

 - Where vulnerabilities can exist.
-- The location of injection vulnerabilities (parameters).
+- Injection paint is vulnerability location.(parameters)

 ### Information Flow